 Summary

-When we get older, everywhere in our body senescent cells arise.
+As we grow older, senescent cells increase in frequency throughout our bodies.
 Senescent cells are sometimes called “zombie” cells because they are damaged cells that normally should be dead but they stay alive.
 Senescent cells secrete substances that damage the healthy surrounding cells, contributing to aging.

 Zombie Cells and their Role in Aging